JesusSantiagoIII/OCCPHT005PracticeExercise1/README.md

 # OCCPHT005PracticeExercise1
-For Practice Exercise 1 - 14 May 2024
+For Practice Exercise 1 - 14 May 2024.
-This is a readme file for a practice exercise on Git and Github Nevertheless, here is a sample readme file:
+This is a readme file for a practice exercise on Git and Github.
+Here is a sample readme file: